dxiong2000/flappy-bird/README.md

 Download files into your local directory.
 Compile and run flappybird.java.

 ## Code details
-Render.java: Helper class used to paint the game frame. \
+Render.java - Helper class used to paint the game frame. \
-flappybird.java: Implementation of the game.  \
+flappybird.java - Implementation of the game.  \
-kumz.png and tyler.png: PNG files used for the "bird".
+kumz.png and tyler.png - PNG files used for the "bird".